Investing in Private Markets

 15% +5% 25%

-Going into a downturn with an over allocation to private markets virtually eliminates the investor’s ability to opportunistically allocate to once-in-a-cycle opportunities in the public or private markets that emerge at the end of a downturn.
+Going into a downturn with an overallocation to private markets virtually eliminates the investor’s ability to allocate capital to once-in-a-cycle opportunities in the public market or new private market opportunities that emerge at the end of a downturn.
 Many sophisticated investors stood on the sidelines in 2009 as others with more liquid portfolios took advantage of extraordinary investment opportunities.
-IRG prefers that clients’ portfolios have adequate liquidity to increase equity risk in either public or private investments when the right opportunity is presented.
+We prefer that clients’ portfolios have adequate liquidity to increase equity risk in either public or private investments when the right opportunity is presented.

 Conclusion